azuretto/Ensemble_SDM_biomod2/README.md

 # Ensemble_SDM_biomod2
-Code repository for Ecological Informatics
+Code repository for the ensemble SDMs manuscript.